🤖 Summarize this article with AI:

 Example of test plan for web application

 You might get different answers to that question all over the web.
 If your team is experienced enough, the list of components may vary especially from project to project.
-The following list comes from our expertise and will be described more thoroughly below.
+A test plan should be customized for the particular project to address its unique requirements and challenges.
+The following list is based on our expertise and will be described in more detail below.

 In our opinion a good test plan has to include: